srcspider/nightdragon/README.md

 Mjolnir provides a means of capturing "client" errors.
 This is enabled by default.
-The demo application comes with support for javascript errors; so for basic webapp based on the demo your `short.log` will show EVERYTHING.
+The demo application comes with support for javascript errors; so for basic webapp based on the demo your `short.log` will show <b>everything</b>.
 You can take this further and issue reports from other dependencies you use as well, be they client or server side.

 -